Roofing Calculator for Shingles and Materials

 4 Roof Types

-Choose from Gable, Hip, Shed, or Flat roof configurations.
-Each type uses specific formulas for area, ridge length, eave perimeter, and rake edges, ensuring accurate material estimates for your roof shape.
+Gable, Hip, Shed, and Flat each use their own formulas for area, ridge length, eave perimeter, and rake edges for accurate estimates.

 Dual Input Modes

-Enter roof dimensions (length, width, overhang) for automatic area calculation with pitch adjustment, or switch to Direct Area mode and input the measured roof area and perimeter directly.
+Enter length, width, and overhang for automatic area calculation, or switch to Direct Area mode and input a measured area and perimeter.

 Metric & Imperial Support

-Toggle between meters and feet at any time.
-All input values, unit labels, and material descriptions convert automatically, so you can work in whichever unit system is standard in your region.
+Toggle between meters and feet anytime.
+Input values, unit labels, and material coverage descriptions all convert automatically.

 Adjustable Roof Pitch

-Select from common pitch presets (3:12 through 12:12) or enter a custom value.
-The calculator displays the corresponding roof angle in degrees and the pitch multiplier used in area calculations.
+Choose presets from 3:12 to 12:12 or a custom value.
+The roof angle in degrees and the pitch multiplier are displayed for reference.

 Complete Materials List